Top-gg-Community/python-sdk/docs/api.rst

 Event reference
 ---------------

-.. function:: on_guild_post()
+.. function:: on_autopost_success()

-    Called when guild count is posted on top.gg
+    Called when autopost posts server count successfully on Top.gg.

+.. function:: on_autopost_error(exception)

+    Called when autopost raises an exception during server count posting.

+    :param exception: The raised exception object.

 .. function:: on_dbl_vote(data)
+              on_dsl_vote(data)

-    Called when someone votes for your bot on top.gg
+    Called when someone votes for your bot on Top.gg.

-    :param data: The data with vote info returned in dict object
+    :param data: The data with vote info returned in dict object.

     Example: ::